3seoksw/3seoksw.github.io/_paper-reviews/DRL-sensor.md

 ---
 layout: page
 title: A DRL Approach for Sensor-driven Decision Making and RUL Prediction
-description: frameworks for decision making and RUL prediction are suggested
+description: Frameworks for decision making and RUL prediction are suggested
 importance: 2
 category: DRL
 related_publications: drl-sensor